 Tip 1: Upload an image of your grading rubric under the Free Response question, then use Multiple Choice questions to ask students to grade their Free Response in each area.
 As long as you don't set an answer key, you can grade each area as you want, and you'll have a record of how the student graded themselves to compare to.

 Tip 2: Use a feedback message to explain your grading!
-If you're a Partner user, you can even use emojis, or record an audio message to send in your feedback!
+If you're a Silver/Gold user, you can even use emojis, or record an audio message to send in your feedback!

 Using different question types to assess Vocabulary and Grammar